vmware-labs/reconciler-runtime/README.md

 ### Finalizers

 [Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) allow a reconciler to clean up state for a resource that has been deleted by a client, and not yet fully removed.
 Terminating resources have `.metadata.deletionTimestamp` set.
 Resources with finalizers will stay in this terminating state until all finalizers are cleared from the resource.
-While using the [Kubernetes garbage collector](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) is recommended when possible, finalizer are useful for cases when state exists outside of the same cluster, scope, and namespace of the parent resource that needs to be cleaned up when no longer used.
+While using the [Kubernetes garbage collector](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) is recommended when possible, finalizer are useful for cases when state exists outside of the same cluster, scope, and namespace of the reconciled resource that needs to be cleaned up when no longer used.

 Deleting a resource that uses finalizers requires the controller to be running.

 > Note: [WithFinalizer](#withfinalizer) can be used in lieu of, or in conjunction with, [ChildReconciler](#childreconciler)#Finalizer.
 The distinction is the scope within the reconciler tree where a finalizer is applied.
 While a reconciler can define as many finalizer on the resource as it desires, in practice, it's best to minimize the number of finalizers as setting and clearing each finalizer makes a request to the API Server.
 >
-> A single WithFinalizer will always add a finalizer to the parent resource.
+> A single WithFinalizer will always add a finalizer to the reconciled resource.
 It can then compose multiple ChildReconcilers, as well as other reconcilers that do not natively support managing finalizers (e.g. SyncReconciler).
 On the other hand, the ChildReconciler will only set the finalizer when it is required potentially reducing the number of finalizers, but only covers that exact sub-reconciler.
 It's important the external state that needs to be cleaned up be covered by a finalizer, it does not matter which finalizer is used.

-The [AddParentFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#AddParentFinalizer) and [ClearParentFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#ClearParentFinalizer) functions patch the parent resource to update its finalizers.
-These methods work with [CastParents](#castparent) resources and use the same client the [ParentReconciler](#parentreconciler) used to originally load the parent resource.
+The [AddFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#AddFinalizer) and [ClearFinalizer](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#ClearFinalizer) functions patch the reconciled resource to update its finalizers.
+These methods work with [CastResource](#castresource) resources and use the same client the [ResourceReconciler](#resourcereconciler) used to originally load the reconciled resource.
 They can be called inside [SubReconcilers](#subreconciler) that may use a different client.

 When an update is required, only the `.metadata.finalizers` field is patched.
-The parent's `.metadata.resourceVersion` is used as an optimistic concurrency lock, and is updated with the value returned from the server.
+The reconciled resource's `.metadata.resourceVersion` is used as an optimistic concurrency lock, and is updated with the value returned from the server.
 Any error from the server will cause the resource reconciliation to err.
-When testing with the [SubReconcilerTestSuite](#subreconcilertestsuite), the resource version of the parent defaults to `"999"`, the patch bytes include the resource version and the response increments the parent's resource version.
-For a parent with the default resource version that patches a finalizer, the expected parent will have a resource version of `"1000"`.
+When testing with the [SubReconcilerTestSuite](#subreconcilertestsuite), the resource version of the resource defaults to `"999"`, the patch bytes include the resource version and the response increments the reonciled resource's version.
+For a resource with the default version that patches a finalizer, the expected reconciled resource will have a resource version of `"1000"`.

 A minimal test case for a sub reconciler that adds a finalizer may look like: